Earth Talk — new course, group and book

 • A network of like-minded others to share your practice and challenges, and find collaborators

-• A book in ten parts: see part one here which outlines all the contents
+• A playbook in ten parts: see part one here which outlines all the contents

 • At least 127 activities and delivery resources — including diagrams, posters, card sets and question sets, workshop plans, mini-essays and slide decks.